kaiyungtan/ImmoEliza-API/README.md

 ## Modeling

-* The following diagram shows the process of modeling.
+*  The objective of machine learning is not a model that does well on training data, but one that demonstrates it satisfies the business need and can be deployed on live data.

+* A machine learning model is a file that has been trained to recognize certain types of patterns.
+You train a model over a set of data, providing it an algorithm that it can use to reason over and learn from those data.

-* The main libraries used as follow:
+* Libraries used in this project as follow:

 	* from sklearn.model_selection import train_test_split
 	* from sklearn.preprocessing import StandardScaler,OneHotEncoder